amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 In the picture above, we can also see that the 5V supply for the PCB is connected to the right-hand side of C83, while the board's ground is connected to the top of C91.

 Here is where we diverge from the previous posts.
-To address the thick single white line that can sometimes be seen on the SNES, Toxic_Tripod0 first replaced the original voltage regulator with a new one:
+The original voltage regular is known to produce enough noise or ripple that it can result in a single thick white line across the screen.
+To address this, Toxic_Tripod0 replaced the regulator with a new one:

 ![](/assets/images/snes-2-chip-rgb-filter-gpm-and-rgb/voltage_reg.jpg)

-Then, on the underside of the board, where the three pins of the voltage regulator are soldered, he added a 470uF electrolytic capacitor on the 5V and GND pins of the regulator, and also replaced the 0.1uF ceramic cap at C81 with a 22uF X5R:
+Finding a new regulator can be difficult, so another option is to add a 470uF electrolytic capacitor between the 5V and GND pins of the regulator.
+Although not really necessary, seeing as he had replaced the regulator, Toxic_Tripod0 installed one anyway, since it was included in the Console5 kit.
+He also replaced the 0.1uF ceramic cap at C81 with a 22uF X5R:

 ![](/assets/images/snes-2-chip-rgb-filter-gpm-and-rgb/gpm_mainboard_voltage_reg_filter.jpg)